 Beers Criteria and STOPP/START Criteria

-The Beers Criteria is a list of medications that are potentially inappropriate for use in older adults due to their substantial risk of adverse drug reactions.
-The STOPP/START criteria is a tool that can be used to identify potentially inappropriate medications and potential prescribing omissions in older adults.
+The Beers Criteria is a list of medications that are potentially inappropriate for use in older adults due to the substantial risk of adverse drug reactions.
+The STOPP/START criteria is a tool for identifying potentially inappropriate medications and potential prescribing omissions in older adults.
 Healthcare professionals should be familiar with these criteria and use them to medication reconciliation in hospice care.

 What are some examples of medications that are included in the Beers Criteria?